 Each Scrum.org course is assigned 2 stewards.
 The steward is ultimately responsible for collecting input on the course materials, both those that exist and potentially additions to be made, review that input with the community along with Ken Schwaber and provide updates as required.

 Each course is stored in GitHub, allowing version control, feedback mechanisms, distribution and much more, not unlike the code that Scrum Teams deliver for their products.
-Through GitHub capabilities, a PST can submit feedback on a course materials, its delivery content, speaker notes, exercises and much more.
-With over 270 PSTs around the world teaching the materials, that provides a fantastic number of people to provide excellent feedback to improve the content and quality of the courseware.
+Through GitHub capabilities, a PST can submit feedback on a course material, its delivery content, speaker notes, exercises and much more.
+With over 270 PSTs around the world teaching the material, that provides a fantastic number of people to provide excellent feedback to improve the content and quality of the courseware.
 Meet Thomas Schissler and Peter Goetz, the stewards for the PSD course and they are joined by Richard Hundhausen who worked closely with Ken to architect and create the course.

-Understand how modern Agile engineering practices and supportive DevOps tools improve a team's capability to deliver working software
+Understand how modern Agile engineering practices and supportive DevOps tools improve a team's capability to deliver working software.